 It is important that Sac State faculty and students traveling internationally on University business do so in a safe manner.
 One such safe practice is to report to the University when a faculty member plans to travel abroad, but it is also important that insurance is in place before making such a trip.

 All employees who travel internationally on CSU business are required to purchase insurance through the Foreign Travel Insurance Program (FTIP) via the California State University Risk Management Authority (CSURMA) and report planned trips as soon as practical.
-When travel to high hazard countries listed on the US State Department Travel Warning List is planned, notification through the Office of Risk Management must be made no less than 30 days in advance.

 It is strongly recommended that members of the faculty and students traveling internationally should also sign up for the State Department’s Safe Traveler Enrollment Program (STEP).
 STEP is used by the State Department to connect with the traveler, furnish information should conditions change in the foreign location, and assist in an emergency.
 The traveler needs to only enroll once, then provide updates as trips are planned.
 You can enroll online at the STEP website.